quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Hosts can support this standard incrementally.

-{{RFC8999}} and {{RFC9000}} already describe how servers send Version Negotiation packets in response to long header packets with unsupported version fields, even if they support only one version.
+{{INV}} and {{QUIC}} already describe how servers send Version Negotiation packets in response to long header packets with unsupported version fields, even if they support only one version.
 Doing so prevents long timeouts at the client, but servers might not send the packet multiple times for the same connection, or when under stress.

 If a server supports two or more QUIC versions and sends Version Negotiation packets, it MUST send the Version Information Transport Parameter {{vers-info}},